Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 1 Getting Started.markdown

 03. When you log in, a program starts executing at your terminal.
 What is this program known as?
 Name four types of this program that are available on a system.

     The program is referred to as the users Login shell.
-Some of the popular shell programme generally available on a UNIX system are:
+Some of the popular shell program generally available on a UNIX system are:

         -   sh (the primitive Bourne Shell)
         -   csh (C Shell)